-Electronic certification of completed forms prepared using TRI-MEweb is performed by certifying officials who have signed an ESA and TRIFID Signature Agreement form.
+Certifying officials who have signed an ESA and TRIFID Signature Agreement form must electronically certify completed forms using TRI-MEweb..
 For more information regarding certification of forms, see Section A.2.

-Unlike the certification statement contained on Form R, the certification statement provided on the Alternate Threshold Form A pertains to the facility's eligibility of having met the conditions as described in 40 CFR Section 372.27.
+Unlike the certification statement found on Form R, the certification statement provided on the Alternate Threshold Form A relates to whether the facility has met the eligibility conditions as described in 40 CFR Section 372.27.